 Inserting video from other websites is as simple as clicking copy and paste.

 New to building pages in blocks?
 Get to know the block editor »

 Embedding someone else’s video:

-Embedding a video from YouTube or Vimeo is ideal if your group didn’t produce or doesn’t own it, since the YouTube player make the video’s owner transparent and accessible.
+If you’re including a video that your group didn’t produce or doesn’t own, embedding it from YouTube or Vimeo is ideal.
+These platforms make the video’s owner transparent and accessible.

 Adding video to YouTube?

 First, check if your school has a channel.